jesobreira/stageclock/README.md

 ## Contribute

 1. **Install [AutoIt](https://www.autoitscript.com/site/autoit/downloads/)** if you don’t have it.
-2. Download or clone this repository.
+2. Fork, download or clone [this repository](https://github.com/jesobreira/stageclock).
 3. Run `main.au3` using AutoIt or compile it.

 ## Saving Window Positions